Bucks use lopsided run after Nash ejected, beat Nets 110-99

 Kevin Durant scored 33, Kyrie Irving 27 and Royce O’Neale 12 for the Nets.

-George Hill made two free throws after Nash’s ejection to start a 5-0 run that put the Bucks ahead.
-Irving scored 11 straight Brooklyn points and sank a jumper that tied the game at 83 with 10:09 remaining, but the Nets went scoreless for the next 5½ minutes.
+Irving scored 11 straight Brooklyn points and sank a jumper that tied the game at 83 with 10:09 remaining, but the Nets went scoreless for the next 5 1/2 minutes as Milwaukee built a 10-point lead.

-Milwaukee’s Jordan Nwora sank a tiebreaking 3-pointer from in front of the Nets’ bench with 9:43 left.
-Neither team scored again for nearly three minutes, but a couple of baskets from Antetokounmpo and a 3-pointer by Holiday gave the Bucks a 10-point lead with just over five minutes left.

 Durant finally ended Brooklyn’s drought by making a driving layup with 4:37 remaining, the first time any Net other than Irving had scored since free throw by Day’Ron Sharpe with 3:02 left in the third period.